Skip to content

 You need to keep your pickle solution warm (around 30-80 degrees centigrade, 50 degrees centigrade is about perfect), you can use it cold, but it takes a lot longer to work effectively.

-We use Vitex pickling powder at Workshop 925.
+We use Vitex pickling powder generally at Workshop 925.
 With each class we rely on the solution to perform quickly so students can get their work clean after soldering at a quicker rate, therefore we heat our pickle solution and use Vitex Pickling Powder versus an organic solution such as Picklean, citric acids and vinegar (you can find these alternative recipes online, they are more environmentally friendly)

 The Vitex solution has a Sodium Bisulphate base which is a type of acidic salt.
 It is soluble in water therefore you mix the powder with water to create your solution.
 Follow the label instructions as to how much powder to add to your water, generally you use 1 litre water and add 50 grams of pickle powder, halve this if you want to mix up a smaller amount.
 Some people use de-mineralised water however we have always just used tap water and found no issues whatsoever.
 However our water is not iron rich, if it is, your metal can become coated with the copper absorbed into your solution.